 The design of the human body is a miracle that is as elegant as it is delicate.
 Our body depends on the balance of many elements to work properly, and because they are all stacked one on top of the other, an imbalance in one must be made up for by other imbalances down the spine.
 Unfortunately, this means that an imbalance in your jaw can cause imbalance in your head, neck, shoulders, and back.

 If you have recurring pain in your face, neck, shoulder, or back that doctors and chiropractors have not been able to treat, or if you are tired of taking pain medication that only dulls the pain temporarily, then you should be tested for TMJ.
-Please call (803) 781-9090 or email Smile Columbia Dentistry in Columbia, SC to talk to neuromuscular dentists Dr. Paul Hahn or Dr. Adam Hahn about permanently reducing or eliminating your pain.
+Please call (803) 781-9090 for Smile Columbia Dentistry in Columbia, SC to talk to neuromuscular dentists Dr. Paul Hahn or Dr. Adam Hahn about permanently reducing or eliminating your pain.

 How Your Teeth Affect Your Muscles